n6ai/minze/docs/api/index.md

 export class MyElement extends MinzeElement {
   beforeAttributeCahnge(name, oldValue, newValue) {
-    console.log(name, oldValue, newValue)
+    console.log('beforeAttributeCahnge: ', name, oldValue, newValue)
   }
 }
 ```

 ### onAttributeChange

-A Hook that runs after every [observed attribute](#observedattributes) change.
+A Hook that runs `each time` after any [observed attribute](#observedattributes) changes.
 Can either be a regular or async method.

 - **Method**